How to Secure Your WordPress Login Page?

 Everyone knows it, including hackers who design bots that target WordPress login pages.
 And since most people use weak passwords, it is very easy to hack a website on the login page.

 Creating a new custom login page URL is easy.
-There are a number of plugins available that allow you to do this with a few clicks.
+Several plugins allow you to do this with a few clicks.

 Scroll down to the bottom of the page, enter the new URL in the Login URL field, and click Save Changes.

-From now on, you can only enter the admin dashboard of your site with the new URL.
+From now on, you can only enter your site’s admin dashboard with the new URL.

 2. Activating two-step verification to increase WordPress login security